 It used to be the United States that was available to provide leadership in times of global uncertainty.
 Still, now the U.S. is stuck with a president who is incapable of thinking beyond himself.
 The manchild appeared on national TV and announced a blanket ban on travel to and from Europe.
 As others noted, this is mostly irrelevant to the current situation in the U.S. The virus is already in the country.
 Seeded at multiple locations, it spreads on a growth curve that looks similar to those countries where the virus appeared earlier.

 Reports just appeared on Friday, stating that the president will declare the Coronavirus a national emergency.
 That is important as it will free up federal money, expertise, and manpower to aid state and local government agencies to provide care for those who already contracted the virus and preventive measures for others.
 State governments in the U.S. and medical associations have been begging the president to do this for weeks, but he refused.
 Why?
 For the worst possible reason: Because it contradicts his original message that the Coronavirus is similar to the seasonal flu and could further agitate Wall Street.
 I don’t know how much further Wall Street could be agitated as it is in historic decline.
 I also don’t see how a total ban on air traffic to and from Europe will help the economy, but this is the leadership the U.S. is stuck with.

 While the U.S. government is in disarray

-because of inept leadership, there are organizations we can trust, namely The World Health Organization (WHO) and the U.S. Center for Disease Control and Prevention (CDC).
+because of inept leadership, we can trust organizations, namely The World Health Organization (WHO) and the U.S. Center for Disease Control and Prevention (CDC).
 Both organizations have pages dedicated to education, prevention, and treatment of COVID-19.
 Here are links to those pages.

-Follow the simple advice of the experts from WHO, love your family and friends, and work as a team to solve this problem.
+Follow the experts’ simple advice from WHO, love your family and friends, and work as a team to solve this problem.
 Time is one of the essential luxuries that money can’t buy.
 Use this time wisely.